brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 ## Indicators

 Below are a set of <a href="/technical-notes#indicators">indicators</a>  that provide additional context about case resolutions.
-These indicators help the Denver DA's Office ensure they are achieving outcomes efficiently, effectively, and fairly.
+These indicators help the DA's Office ensure they are achieving outcomes efficiently, effectively, and fairly.

 <br>